opentron/opentron/README.md

-# rust-tron
+# OpenTron

-Rust implementation of the Tron whitepaper.

-This project is under active development.
+OpenTron is an implementation of the Tron blockchain written in Rust.
+This project is under active development and is not ready for general use.

 - [x] wallet-cli (the full feature wallet/rpc client)
   - [x] walletd (the wallet daemon)